 The Fellowship Of Weta

 “The question I seem to be getting a lot is, ‘how could something as large as Lord of the Rings actually come together in a small country 10,000 km away from Los Angeles?’” said Labrie.
-“In truth, it’s the responsibility of Peter Jackson.”
-When Labrie joined Weta in 1995, there were seven animators, and they didn’t even have e-mail.
+“In truth, it’s the responsibility of Peter Jackson.” [an error occurred while processing this directive] When Labrie joined Weta in 1995, there were seven animators, and they didn’t even have e-mail.
 Labrie who describes himself as the “head geek” at Weta, said that he was originally brought on board to scale the facility to accommodate the 35 artists that were needed to finish the postproduction work on Universal Pictures’ The Frighteners.

 After The Frighteners, Jackson was scheduled to undertake a remake of King Kong for Universal.
 But Universal backed out, not wishing to release the film against Mighty Joe Young and Godzilla that year.